Because it does not attain its goal.

 Real Credit is the property of society.
 There is no doubt that individual and group efforts have contributed to it.
 But without natural resources, which are a gift from Providence and not the result of individual competence, without organized society which allows for the division of labour, and without public services such as schools, roads, transportation systems, etc., the global productive capacity would be considerably less.

 This is why we speak of national production and a national economy.
 These terms do not mean state controlled production.
 It is in this global productive capacity that each citizen finds a basis for the confidence he has that his material needs will be satisfied.
 This is what led Pope Pius XII to say in his 1941 Pentecost Sunday radio broadcast:

 “The national economy, the fruit from the activities of men who work together in the national community, tends toward no other thing than to secure, without interruption, the material conditions in which the individual life of the citizens will be able to fully develop.”

 At its source, Financial Credit, like Real Credit from which it draws its value, belongs to all.
 It is a communal good from which all members of the community must benefit in one way or another.

 In the same way that “real credit” is a social credit, financial credit, by its very nature, is also a social credit.
 It belongs to all the members of society.

-Douglas summarized in three propositions the basic principles of a system that would fulfill these goals and that would be flexible enough to adjust itself to the economy in all its developments, whatever the degree of mechanization, motorization, or automation.
+Yes.
+Its broad outlines were developed by Clifford Hugh Douglas, the master and genius who introduced the world to what is known as Social Credit.
+Douglas summarized in three proposals the basic principles of a system needed to meet these goals and that would be flexible enough to adjust itself to the economy in all its stages regardless of the degree of mechanization, or automation.